 Most importantly, try to arrange a meeting by visiting the company office and check the office setup.

-Step 5: Know the tools used
+Step 5: Know the tools used.

 Even if you don’t understand, make sure to ask how your website will be developed and what technologies will be used.

-WordPress is one of the most popular tools used to build website across the world.
+WordPress is one of the most popular tools used to build websites across the world.
 This is because it is easy for anyone to handle the site and update it.
 When contacting a developer, ask them if they use WordPress.
 If they do make sure they use a premium theme or develop a custom one for you.

 Step 6: Test and publish your website